Pramodkumar7/Real-Time-Order-Processing/README.md

 #  Real-Time-Order-Processing Project

 ## [1.
 Introduction](#introduction)
-This project implements a real-time data pipeline for processing orders and payments using Apache Kafka and Spark Structured Streaming.
+This project implements a real-time data pipeline for processing orders and payments using *Apache Kafka* and *Spark Structured Streaming*.
 It enables seamless event-driven processing by capturing transactions as they occur, ensuring accurate and timely data updates.

 The pipeline:<br>
 - Streams orders and payments data from Kafka topics.<br>